surveysolutions/docs/content/headquarters/config/admin-settings/index.md

 hours), and periodically after that for as long as the retention policy remains activated.

+### Geography export format

+Select between these options to set the export format for geography type questions

+**Default is WKT format**

+- WKT (Well-Known Text);
+- GeoJSON;
+- Survey Solutions Geometry String.

+This setting has an immediate effect on the new export jobs and does not affect export jobs in the queue (regardless of whether that job is already completed or is still incomplete).

+More information is available in the [Geography Export Format](/headquarters/export/geography-export-format/) article.

 ### Clear export cache

 This group doesn't have any settings, but only a button to `CLEAR EXPORT CACHE`.